stevepmo/_posts/20240218_simpleanalysis_of_adhocsql_in_the_cache.md

 Still the question is how can one get a handle on 150000 different adhoc SQL plans in the cache - certainly too many to browse through.
-In this particular database there are about 1000 tables so it seemed like a good approach would be to concentrate on the tables that each query targets and ignore the columns and the where criteria.
+In this particular database there are about 1000 tables so it seemed like a good approach would be to concentrate on the tables that each query targets and ignore the columns and the where criteria on the working theory that this is where the dynamic SQL is concentrated.

+'''
+SELECT * FROM x
+'''